shubhamtelang48/E-Commerce_Website_Using_Django/README.md

 ## Aim of this Project
 #### The aims of this course is to:

-- To learn the Django framework
+- To learn the Django framework.
-- To learn how to build, test and deploy a Django application
+- To learn how to build, test and deploy a Django application.
-- To utilize technical skills into practicle experience
+- To utilize technical skills into practicle experience.

 ## Prerequisites
 - Install Python onto your PC/Laptop